Microsoft/azure-docs.pt-pt/articles/blockchain/workbench/use-api.md

 ## <a name="list-smart-contract-instances-for-a-workflow"></a>Listar instâncias de contrato inteligente para um fluxo de trabalho

-Depois que um usuário selecionar o fluxo de trabalho aplicável, essa **transferência de ativo**de caso, o cliente blockchain recuperará todas as instâncias de contrato inteligente para o fluxo de trabalho especificado.
-Você pode usar essas informações para mostrar todas as instâncias de contrato inteligente para o fluxo de trabalho.
-Ou você pode permitir que os usuários se aprofundem em qualquer uma das instâncias de contrato inteligente mostradas.
+Once a user selects the applicable workflow, this case **Asset Transfer**, the blockchain client will retrieve all smart contract instances for the specified workflow.
+You can use this information to show all smart contract instances for the workflow.
+Or you can allow users to deep dive into any of the shown smart contract instances.
 Neste exemplo, considere que um utilizador pretende interagir com uma das instâncias de contrato inteligente para tomar medidas.

 Utilize a [API GET de Contratos](/rest/api/azure-blockchain-workbench/contractsv2/contractsget):